amsbr/OctoPrint-Stats/README.md

 THIS REPOSITORY WAS DEPRECATED.
-Please use repository of new mantainer https://github.com/AlexVerrico/octoprint-stats
+Please use repository of new maintainer https://github.com/AlexVerrico/octoprint-stats

 # OctoPrint-Stats